Felistas/NodeJs-Passport-Authentication/README.md

 });
 ```

 For a successful authentication, we need to register our applications callback URL and obtain the client secret and client id from the Facebook app developer console.
+Navigate to `https://developers.facebook.com/` and create an app.